TimMisiak/timmisiak.github.io/content/posts/writing-a-debugger-from-scratch-part-4.md

 }
 ```

-We'll give it a function for adding a module to the loaded list, and defer to the Module object for doing the parsing.
+We'll make a function for adding a module to the loaded list, and defer to the Module object for doing the parsing.

 ```rust
 impl Process {